empathicqubit/vscode-cc65-debugger/README.md

 .vim/plugged/vimspector/install_gadget.py --enable-custom ./vimspector-gadget.json
 ```

 An example `.vimspector.json` is included in the example projects.
-Note that you will need to set `build.skip` to `true`.
+Note that you
+will need to set `build.skip` to `true`.

+## Using Mesen with NES

+To use Mesen with NES, download Mesen and set your `cc65vice.mesenDirectory`
+setting to the path where Mesen is.
+Additionally, disable the `cc65vice.runAhead` setting.

 ## Additional Credits (see also LICENSE.md)